 Always keep your eyes open, because there are countless other opportunities waiting for you just around the bend.
 You could start more than one venture at a time if you’re prepared to handle the added pressure.

-Some people start with online auction sites or work as freelance virtual assistants until they have enough capital to start the kind of remote business they really want to run.
+Some people start with online auction sites, a staffing agency, or work as freelance virtual assistants until they have enough capital to start the kind of remote business they really want to run.

 Many people continue to make sales this way even as they transition into a more complete remote work program.